-If find out that your website content has been stolen you can hire us to help undo the damage, but what can you do to help minimize content theft in the first place?
+If find out that your digital content has been stolen you can hire us to help undo the damage, but what can you do to help minimize content theft in the FIRST PLACE?
 The suggestions below can help prevent your website content from being stolen.
 In each case you have to compromise between protecting your content and causing your site to become less and less user-friendly.
 For example, there are ways to disallow people from copying your images or text by right-clicking.
 But you have to consider the annoyance and hardship of the legitimate user who just wants to grab a bit of text for their school project (and give you credit).
 Also, some of the suggestions below will help you to prevent website content copying, but at the same time, reduce your ranking with search engines, or in some cases, make your site entirely invisible to search engines.
 So, this is never an easy decision and each “solution” must be considered carefully.

 Display Copyright Notice to Help Prevent Content Theft